Eat Locals: Plot

-A group of vampire lords — Henry, The Duke, Peter Boniface, Thomas, Angel, Chen and Alice — gather at a small rural farmhouse for a summit to discuss quotas.
+A group of vampire lords — Henry, The Duke, Peter Boniface, Thomas, Angel, Chen and Alice — gather at a small rural farmhouse for a summit which they have every 50 years to discuss quotas.
 Thomas is executed for going over quota and for taking children.
 Vanessa arrives late and has brought Sebastian as her guest and proposes him as a replacement, but Peter objects.
 Sebastian tries to escape and is easily caught.
 Rather than kill him immediately, they decide to keep him alive as food and secure him in the basement along with Mr. and Mrs. Thatcher who own the farmhouse.

 Meanwhile, soldiers gather nearby.
 Surprised to have found more than one "cold body", they delay their assault but Larousse says they have enough to take down two and urges then to strike immediately.
 The strike team is overwhelmed and only The Duke is killed.
 The vampires unpack machine guns and exchange fire with the remaining soldiers outside.
 Larousse, a religious man, wants the vampires wiped out entirely.
 Colonel Bingham is motivated by profit, as he is promised a large sum if he brings a vampire to a cosmetics company.
 He wants to take one prisoner for scientific research.
 The vampires form a plan to head out directly, needing just one of them to break through and circle back around to kill the soldiers.
 The breakout is chaotic; Chen and Alice are killed, and Vanessa is captured.
 Peter, Angel and Henry survive and regroup at the house.
 Sebastian suggests they have nothing to lose by trying to talk and that maybe like the film Zulu they might agree to end the battle and leave.
 Larousse gets too close to Vanessa and she bites him.
 Henry goes with a hooded hostage to negotiate but Bingham decides to press his advantage and shoots the hostage.
 Vanessa, Henry and Larousse are hung out on frames outside.
 The sunlight will kill them and the cosmetics company will conduct tests on their skin.